Title: Chief Executive

 Term of Office: Appointed April 2013, Reappointed August 2016 ends July 2020

 Louise has 13 years of NHS experience as a Clinical Psychologist working in many general hospital services.
-She was a general manager in Birmingham and was CEO of The Horton General Hospital NHS Trust in the 1990s.
+She was a general manager in Birmingham hospitals and community services, and was CEO of The Horton General Hospital NHS Trust in the 1990s.
 Subsequent to this she became a Professor and pursued her interest via research to improve health and health services, at Coventry University and the Open University.
-She has 20 years’ experience in non-executive roles in the public sector, including in the NHS.
+She has 20 years’ experience in non-executive roles in the public sector, mainly in the NHS in commissioning and provider trusts.
 In her role as lay member of the OCCG Board for Public Participation and Involvement (PPI), Louise provides leadership and assurance on PPI, and expertise in board governance, together with research, clinical and managerial expertise relevant to improving the quality and safety of services and wider public health through partnerships of OCCG in Oxfordshire.
+She chairs the Quality Committee.

 Title: Director of Quality and OCCG Lead Nurse